Warren Wells: Professional football career

 He made appearances in nine games with the Lions and made two receptions for 21 yards for his rookie year.
 However, he was drafted into the U.S. Army after the season ended.
 In 1967, he returned from his military service and signed with the Raiders.
 While with the Raiders, with mostly Daryle Lamonica as his quarterback, he was one of the most dangerous wide receivers in the league, finishing with over 20 yards per catch in all four seasons.

 Wells started off his Raiders career with a week 2 appearance against the Denver Broncos.
-He made two catches for 96 yards with a touchdown, scoring from 50 yards from a George Blanda pass.
-He would appear in seven of the Raider games in the regular season, making thirteen catches for 302 yards with six touchdowns.
-In Super Bowl II, Wells had just one catch for 17 yards in the 33–14 loss to the Green Bay Packers (after making no catches against the Houston Oilers in the AFL title game).
-Wells would bounce further in 1968.
-As a starter for 12 games, Wells caught 53 passes for 1,137 yards for a league-leading 11 touchdowns.
+He caught two passes for 96 yards with a touchdown, scoring from 50 yards on a George Blanda pass.
+He appeared in seven games for the Raider games during the regular season, making 13 catches for 302 yards with six touchdowns.
+After catching no passes against the Houston Oilers in the AFL championship game, Wells had one catch for 17 yards in the 33–14 Super Bowl II loss to the Green Bay Packers.
+In 1968, as a starter in 12 games, Wells caught 53 passes for 1,137 yards for a league-leading 11 touchdowns.
 In the postseason run for the Raiders, he caught four passes for 93 yards for two touchdowns as Oakland advanced to the AFL title game with a 41–6 win over the Kansas City Chiefs.
-In the AFL Championship against the New York Jets, he caught three passes for 83 yards but the Raiders lost 27–23.
+In the AFL Championship against the New York Jets, he caught three passes for 83 yards but the Raiders lost, 27–23.

-In 1969, he continued his run.
-He led the league in receiving yards (1,260) and touchdowns (14) while also averaging 90 yards per game.
-However, in the 1969 run to the postseason, he was held to just one catch for 24 yards in the loss.
+In 1969, Wells led the league in receiving yards with 1,260 and touchdowns with 14 while also averaging 90 yards per game.
+However, in the 1969 postseason, he was held to one catch for 24 yards in the loss.
 In 1970, he managed to snag 43 passes for 935 yards with 11 touchdowns.
-In the playoffs, Wells only played in the AFC Championship Game against the Baltimore Colts.
-He caught a touchdown pass from George Blanda to narrow the score to 20-17 in the fourth quarter, but Baltimore scored soon after to pull away.
+In the playoffs, Wells played only in the AFC Championship game against the Baltimore Colts.
+He caught a touchdown pass from George Blanda to narrow the score to 20–17 in the fourth quarter, but Baltimore scored soon after to pull away.
 Wells was the lead receiver for the Raiders, having caught five passes for 108 yards and a touchdown.
-This turned out to be his last professional game.
+This was his last professional game.

 He was an AFL All-Star in 1968 and an AFC-NFC All-Pro in 1970.
-Until the league changed their guidelines for yards per reception counting for those with at least 200 receptions, Wells had the league record for yards per reception, having averaged 23.1 yards on 158 receptions.
+Until the league changed their guidelines for yards per reception counting only for those with at least 200 career receptions, Wells had the league record for yards per reception, having averaged 23.1 yards on 158 receptions.